GuPai

 - Rules: Tiu-U , Catching Fish

-- Rules: Shi Wu Hu , Fifteen Lakes, includes adaptation for 2 domino decks
+- Rules: Shi Wu Hu , Fifteen Lakes, including an adaptation for two decks

-- Rules: Tsung Shap - Disputing for Tens, with a four-tiles-in-hand variang
+- Rules: Tsung Shap - Disputing for Tens, including a four-tiles-in-hand variant

 Module 5: Solitude

-Description of solitaire games that you can play yourself.
-They are divided into two types - more complex games with triplets and simpler games with pairs.
-The triplets themselves are described in a separate article.
+This module describes solitaire games that you can play alone.
+They are divided into two types: more complex games based on triplets and simpler games based on pairs.
+The triplets are explained in a separate article.

 - Solitaire games - general information